rogerbinns/jia-mini-python/doc/java.rst

       :param cause:  The underlying reason why this exception is being caused
       :raises ExecutionError:  Always thrown

+   .. method:: String toPyReprString(Object o)

+      Same as toPyString except strings are quoted and backslash escaped.
+If you emit an error message this is preferable as it makes it clear a value is a string.

+      :param o:  Object to stringify.
+Can be null.

    .. method:: String toPyString(Object o)

       Returns a string representing the object using Python nomenclature where